ReactFinland/future-frontend-site/README.md

 ## Development

-Before running the commands, copy `.env.template` as `.env` and fill the fields.
+If you need API-backed data locally, copy `.env.template` as `.env` and fill the fields.
+The file is optional, so CI and builds without API credentials still run.

 * Install dependencies - `npm install`
 * Development server - `npm run start`